-- Investing in shares of our common stock may involve an above average degree of risk. - Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset value, and we cannot assure you that the market price of our common stock will not decline following the offer.
+- Investing in shares of our common stock may involve an above average degree of risk. - Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset value. - We may allocate the net proceeds from this offering in ways with which you may not agree.

-- We may allocate the net proceeds from this offer, to the extent it is successful, in ways with which you may not agree. - Our share price may be volatile and may fluctuate substantially. - There is no established trading market for the rights, which could make it more difficult for you to sell rights and could adversely affect their price. - Your interest in us may be diluted. - If a substantial number of shares become available for sale and are sold in a short period of time, the market price of our common stock could decline - Our principal stockholders will continue to have substantial ownership in us after this offering, which could limit your ability to influence the outcome of key transactions, including a change of control.
+- Our share price may be volatile and may fluctuate substantially. - If you purchase shares in this offering at a price in excess of net asset value you will incur immediate dilution upon the purchase of such shares. - If a substantial number of shares become available for sale and are sold in a short period of time, the market price of our common stock could decline. - Our principal stockholders will continue to have substantial ownership in us after this offering, which could limit your ability to influence the outcome of key transactions, including a change of control.
 In addition, some of our stockholders may have interests in Kohlberg Capital that differ from yours. - Certain provisions of the Delaware General Corporation Law and our certificate of incorporation and bylaws could deter takeover attempts and have an adverse impact on the price of our common stock.